Eritrea's president in Ethiopia for three-day visit as relations improve

-ADDIS ABABA (Reuters) - Eritrea’s President Isaias Afwerki arrived in the Ethiopian capital on Saturday for a three-day visit, Ethiopia’s state-run broadcaster reported, days after the two neighbors declared their “state of war” over.
+ADDIS ABABA (Reuters) - Eritrea’s President Isaias Afwerki arrived in the Ethiopian capital on Saturday for a three-day visit, days after the two neighbors declared their “state of war” over.

-Ethiopian Prime Minister Abiy Ahmed met Isaias at the airport.
-The two leaders hugged and left together in the same armored SUV, in the latest sign of rapprochement between the Horn of Africa neighbors.
+Ethiopian Prime Minister Abiy Ahmed hugged Isaias after he arrived at the airport, before they left together in the same armored four-wheel drive car, the latest sign of rapprochement between the Horn of Africa neighbors.

+“Welcome home President Isaias!!”
+Abiy’s chief of staff, Fitsum Arega, wrote on Twitter, saying the Eritrean leader “received a heartfelt warm welcome” from the Ethiopian prime minister on his arrival.

 The meeting comes a week after Abiy visited Eritrea and signed a pact with Isaias on resuming ties, a move that ended a near 20-year military standoff after a border war.